-You may think summer school is only for students who need to take required makeup classes.
-But many students choose to take part in special summer learning programs to:
+You may think summer school is only for students with remedial academic needs, but many students choose to take part in special summer learning programs to:

 - Explore their interests

 - Develop new skills

 - Get hands-on experience that a classroom doesn't offer

 - Get a taste of college life

 Taking part in a summer program is also a plus on college applications; it shows colleges that you’re committed to learning.

 Where and What

 Summer learning programs are available in every area of study from the arts and sciences to languages and athletics.
 They may be offered at colleges, museums, performing arts centers, and recreation centers.

 You can find residential programs in which you live in housing with other students.
 You can also find classes you can commute to.
 So, if you don't want to leave home, you can still take part in a summer program.